NyerhovwoOnitcha/terraform-aws-19/Journal/project19.md

     - clone the ansible deploy folder into the bastion server
     - We will be using dynamic inventory to update the ansible inventory file, for this ansible will need access to our aws account. run the `aws configure` command and configure accordingly
     - clone the ansible-deploy folder into the bastion server, observe how we are using dynamic inventory to automatically get the ip address of our servers. we achieve this using a plugin. use the link for further reading.
 [Ansible dynamic inventory](https://docs.ansible.com/ansible/latest/collections/amazon/aws/aws_ec2_inventory.html#examples).
+    - Test that the dynamic inventory is working and ansible can list the inventory `ansible-inventory -i inventory/aws_ec2.yml --graph`
     - update the following in the terraform script that will be used to configure the server.
 We did this in project 15
         - RDS endpoints for wordpress and tooling.